guettli/programming-guidelines/README.md

 ... looking at the time you need to get things implemented.
 Yes, the execution is fast, but the time to get the problem done takes "ages".
 I avoid C programming, if possible.
-If Python gets to slow, I can optimize the hotspots.
+If Python gets too slow, I can optimize the hotspots.
 But do this later.
 Don't start with the second step.
-First get it done and write tests.
+First, get it done and write tests.
 Then clean up the code (simplify it).
 Then ....
 What is the next step?
 Optimize?
-On most cases the customer has new needs and it is likely that he wants new features not faster execution.
+In most cases, the customer has new needs and he likely wants new features not faster execution.

-Higher level languages have a better "zero to [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product)" speed.
+Higher-level languages have a better "zero to [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product)" speed.

 ### Version Control: git

-For version control of software I use git.
-I think all other tool (svn, mercurial, cvs, darcs, bazaar) can be considered "dead".
+For version control of software, I use git.
+I think all other tools (svn, mercurial, CVS, darcs, bazaar) can be considered "dead".
 See [StackOverflow TagTrend](http://sotagtrends.com/?tags=git+svn+mercurial+cvs+darcs+bazaar)

-### Avoid long living branches
+### Avoid long-living branches

-Avoid long living branches in your git repos.
+Avoid long-living branches in your git repos.
 The more time that passes, the less likely is that your work will ever get merged.
 For me two weeks are ok, but five weeks are too long.

-Ten lines of improvement which get pushed to master today have much more value than 1000 of lines which are in branch which will never get pushed to master.
+Ten lines of improvement that get pushed to master today have much more value than 1000 lines which are in a branch which will never get pushed to master.

 Trunk based development goes further.
 Here you hardly work with branches.

-> ... each developer divides their own work into small batches and merges that
+> ... each developer divides their work into small batches and merges that
-> work into trunk at least once (and potentially several times) a day.
+> work into the trunk at least once (and potentially several times) a day.

 See [Google DevOp Guide "Trunk based development"](https://cloud.google.com/solutions/devops/devops-tech-trunk-based-development)